-Skyfall notched up an impressive box office as the first billion dollar Bond film and was widely reported as the most successful Bond film ever.
+Skyfall notched up an impressive box office as the first billion dollar Bond film and was widely reported as the top grossing James Bond movie of all time.

 The trouble with reporting straight box office figures though is that it only tells a small part of the story.
 For example, when the box office takings for the other films is adjusted for inflation it tells a markedly different story.
 When adjusted to 2012 figures, Thunderball was a billion dollar film too.

 However, even inflation adjusted figures fail to tell the complete story.
 In this article I want to explore the topic in a bit more detail and identify the most successful James Bond films on a number of different measures.

 The figures from the table below are taken from The Numbers.
 Throughout this article the big assumption is that figures reported on third party websites are correct; if they’re not exact, they are likely to be pretty close.
 This doesn’t really tell us much other than the general trend is up and that Skyfall grossed more than any other Bond film (and SPECTRE fared less well).
 What it fails to account for are the effects of inflation on those figures, underlined when you simply look at how the budgets have climbed over the years.

 To give a clearer idea of the amounts each film grossed at the box office, domestic and worldwide takings were adjusted for inflation using the US Inflation Calculator and ranked in order.
 This gives a very different picture of how each film performed at the box office.

 Domestic box office